morgannprice/PaperBLAST/README.md

 other tools such as pubMunch2 to obtain articles, you need to rename the PDFs to this format and put them in the cache/ directory.

-4. Build the database:
+.
+Build the database:

 nice bin/run_final.pl -in indata -work work >& run_final.log

-This will create the direcotry work/data, which will include a BLAST database of unique protein sequences and a sqlite3 relational database.
+This will create the directory work/data, which will include a BLAST database of unique protein sequences and a sqlite3 relational database.
 See bin/litsearch.sql for the sqlite3 database schema.
 These contents can be copied or symbolically linked to the data/ directory,